GDSC-IAU/Selection-Project/readme.md

 - The pull request title should be in the following format: `<your-name> - <project-name>`.
 - The pull request description should contain the following:
   - A description of the changes made.
-  - A screenshot of the app running in the terminal
+  - A screenshot of the app running in the terminal.